yacitus/SSAuction/frontend/README.md

 # MVP Unfinished Features
 - show max bid in team info on team page (if current user in team)
 - show max bid in the modal bid forms
+- allow change to number of players shown on Rostered Players table on auction page--like how the player selection table works under the nomination queue on the team pages

 # Pre MVP-Deploy Fixes
 - fix `http://localhost:4000/...` in Header.js Image src